openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Security profile

-This specification does not define or require a particular security profile since there are several security profiles and new security profiles under development.
+This docum,ent does not define or require a particular security profile since there are several security profiles and new security profiles under development.
 Implementers have the flexibility to select the security profile that best suits their needs.
 Implementers might consider [@FAPI-1-SP] or [@FAPI-2-SP].